Chyna Bennett

 Are you involved in any student organizations, mentoring programs or extra-curricular activities?
 If so, which ones?
 How have they added to your experience as a Huskie?

-I am involved in Signing Huskies as the vice president, First Year Composition Committee (FYCC) as the student advisor, Communicative Disorders Student Association (COMDSA) as a member, Forensics as a member and Cru as a member.
-These organizations have allowed me to make connections, learn who I am as a person, build my resume, gain experiences and have more memories and fun on NIU's campus!
+During undergrad, I was very involved in student organizations on campus!
+I was involved in Signing Huskies as the vice president for two years, First Year Composition Committee (FYCC) as the student advisor, Communicative Disorders Student Association (COMDSA) as a member and on the e-board as historian, Forensics as a member, Cru as a member, and as a sister of Kappa Delta Chi Sorority, Inc. These organizations have allowed me to make connections, learn who I am as a person, build my resume, gain experiences and have more memories and fun on NIU's campus!

 What NIU offices, departments or resources have helped you succeed?
 And how?